GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/backend-demo-walkthrough.md

    ![Register Connection](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/images/pgadmin/3-register.png "Register Connection")

-1. Enter a friendly name like “AlloyDB” in the Name field, then switch to the Connection tab.
+1. Enter a friendly name like `AlloyDB` in the Name field, then switch to the Connection tab.

-   > NOTE: You can ignore the warning that says “Either Host name or Service must be specified”.
+   > NOTE: You can ignore the warning that says "Either Host name or Service must be specified".
 We will enter that information next.

    ![Register Server](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/images/pgadmin/4-general.png "Register Server")